firemodels/bot/Bundlebot/README.md

-#  Bundling
+#  Building Bundles

-This directory contains scripts for building FDS and Smokeview installers on Windows, Linux and OSX (Mac) computer platforms.
+This directory contains scripts for building FDS and Smokeview bundles on Windows, Linux and OSX (Mac) computer platforms.
-This README documents building installers for Linux and OSX.
+`run_bundlebot.sh` is used to build bundles on Linux and OSX platforms and `run_bundlebot.bat` is used to build a bundle on a windows system.

 The installaton script used to install FDS and Smokeview consist of applications (FDS, Smokeview and Smokeview utilities), documents ( User, Verification/Validation and Technical guides), other files and scripts.